 Now you will see the embed options screen:

-Once you get to the Embed Codes page, choose between Player, Social, or Combined and click on Create Embed.
+Once you get to the Embed Codes page, choose between Player, Interactivity, Combined or Playlist and click on Create Embed.

 Copy the code displayed in the text box and paste into an HTML page to embed the video player on your own site.